thingsboard/thingsboard.github.io/_includes/docs/user-guide/install/core-rule-engine-config.md

 			<td>state.defaultStateCheckIntervalInSec</td>
 			<td>DEFAULT_STATE_CHECK_INTERVAL</td>
 			<td>60</td>
-			<td> Interval for checking the device state after a specified period of time.
+			<td> Interval for checking the device state after a specified period.
 Time in seconds</td>
 		</tr>
 		<tr>
 			<td>state.persistToTelemetry</td>
 			<td>PERSIST_STATE_TO_TELEMETRY</td>
 			<td>false</td>
-			<td> Controls whether we store device 'active' flag in attributes (default) or telemetry.
+			<td> Controls whether we store the device 'active' flag in attributes (default) or telemetry.
  If you device to change this parameter, you should re-create the device info view as one of the following:
  If 'persistToTelemetry' is changed from 'false' to 'true': 'CREATE OR REPLACE VIEW device_info_view AS SELECT * FROM device_info_active_ts_view;'
  If 'persistToTelemetry' is changed from 'true' to 'false': 'CREATE OR REPLACE VIEW device_info_view AS SELECT * FROM device_info_active_attribute_view;'</td>